damikun/trouble-training/Doc/Identity.md

 Each `OpenId` server by specification provides multiple endpoints to interact with.

-All endpoints URLs can be explored with the **global discovery endpoint**.
+The URLs of all endpoints can be explored using the **global discovery endpoint**.
 Often referred to as *disco*.
 It is available under the path: `/.well-known/openid-configuration` and returns JSON *OpenID Connect* metadata related to the specified authorization server.

 Example *disco* response: